jkstyle2/CarND-Behavioral-Cloning-P3/writeup_report.md

 Training data was chosen to keep the vehicle driving on the road.
 I first tested the model with the data provided by Udacity, and felt that it is not good enough when the curvature is very large.
 Then, I collected my own data for center lane driving, recovering from the left and right sides of the road from all three different cameras.

-As the simulator provides three different images taken from center, left, right cameras, all those images are appropriately used to train the model.
+As the simulator provides three different images taken from center, left, right cameras, all those images are used to train the model.

 For details about how I created the training data, see the next section.